 Recycling Metals

 Following a cremation of a deceased person the ashes are likely to contain metals, such as items used in the construction of the coffin and, frequently, orthopaedic implants, such as hip and knee replacement joints.
-In the past these metals were removed from the ashes and buried within the grounds of the crematorium, as the bereaved had very rarely expressed any desire for them to be returned to them.

 Mortlake Crematorium are members of a national recycling scheme initiated by the Institute of Cemeteries and Crematorium Management (ICCM).
 The ICCM work in partnership with Orthometals a Dutch recycling company that provide this service all over Europe.
-The metals are collected from each crematorium in the scheme, and any monies collected are donated to national or local bereavement Charities, such as CRUSE, Macmillan, SANDS and Cancer Research.
+The metals are collected from each crematorium in the scheme, and any monies collected are donated to national or local bereavement Charities, such as The Good Grief Trust, CRUSE, Macmillan, SANDS and Cancer Research.

 Mortlake Crematorium Nominated Charities have been: